Workers' Institute of Marxism–Leninism–Mao Zedong Thought: Arrest and charges

+Ideology

+The Workers' Institute of Marxism–Leninism–Mao Zedong Thought has been described as a "Maoist cult".
+Splitting from the Communist Party of England (Marxist-Leninist) in 1974, Balakrishnan argued that he did so become his former comrades "had turned their backs on the great glorious, and correct Communist Party of China in favour of the international fascist bourgeoisie."
+The group's stated aim was "upholding the authority of the Communist party of China and Chairman Mao as the leaders of the world revolution"; it worked to establish a "stable revolutionary base in and around Brixton", stating that it selected Brixton "because it is the worst place in the world".
+The group tolerated no cooperation with any other part of the British left, nor trade unions, considering them "organs of fascism".

+Scholar Julia Lovell described the group as the "extreme millenarian fringe" of Western Maoism.
+So extreme was their veneration for Mao that Balakrishnan and his supporters argued that Mao had achieved a form of a scientific-occult mastery over the world, developing electronic weapons (called "Jackie" by the group) which would have prevented enemy nuclear missiles from taking off, and which could remotely sabotage American press conferences.
+Balakrishnan claimed that Mao had "zapped him with a death ray from a London taxi meter".
+Similarly to other Maoist groups, the Workers' Institute of Marxism–Leninism–Mao Zedong Thought specifically appealed to and venerated ethnic minorities within majority-white societies; over two-thirds of the group were non-European, mostly Asian, women.

 Criticism

 Steve Rayner in his 1979 paper The Classification and Dynamics of Sectarian Forms of Organisation found the group to be millenarian and incapable of critical debate, noting that "disagreement is not merely driven underground but actually goes unrecognised in the interests of group solidarity and an extreme ideology of equality."

 Robert Griffiths, general secretary of the Communist Party of Britain, said of the group in November 2013: "if one were to be brutally honest they were more of psychiatric interest than political interest.
 They had nothing to do with the mainstream left-wing and communist politics of the day."

 Organisation

 In 1979, Steve Rayner claimed the group practised democratic centralism.